 How to make Minced Beef and Dumplings?

-Ground beef is sautéed with onions, carrots, Worcestershire sauce, beef stock thickened with flour.
+Ground beef is browned with onions, carrots, tomato paste, Worcestershire sauce, red wine if you like and beef stock and then thickened with flour.
+Then you make the dumplings.

 If you’ve tried these Homemade Minced Beef and Dumplings or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!